SEO & AI Search

 5. Be consistent → your business name, services, and location must match across every platform (Google, Bing, Apple Maps, directories).

 Each AI search engine has its own flavour, but they all reward clarity, authority, and trust.
-If your content is well-structured, references other sources, and consistent, you’ll not only rank in Google, but you’ll also stand a strong chance of being surfaced in ChatGPT, Perplexity, Claude, and the new wave of AI-driven platforms.
+If your content is well-structured, references other sources, and consistent, you’ll not only have your best foot forward to rank in Google, but you’ll also stand a stronger chance of being surfaced in ChatGPT, Perplexity, Claude, and the new wave of AI-driven platforms.

 Generative search isn’t replacing SEO – it’s an extra layer.
 The businesses that succeed will be the ones who optimise for both SEO and GEO together.